 Somewhere in the job search, all applicants wonder to no end what precisely must be stated in order to get the edge on the competition and secure that dream position.
 After all, a typical HR representative spends no more than seven seconds reviewing an applicant’s resume.
 Before you begin counting the salary you’re certain you’re due, take pause and invest in how you advertise yourself.

-In the United States, the format of this vital marketing piece is likely much more different than the form you’re accustomed to.
+With resumes the format of this vital marketing piece is likely much more different than the form you’re accustomed to.
 Perhaps you’ve already crafted a CV, or ‘curriculum vitae’.
 Your CV might closely resemble a Facebook profile, featuring your picture, relationship status, nationality, age, etc. It digs into great detail your professional and academic experience, giving the reviewer a holistic summary of all you’ve done both on the job and in your free time.
 Your CV might conclude in an invitation for HR to contact your references neatly provided at the end.

-This is an absolute mistake in the US.
+This is an absolute mistake.

 A resume is much more condensed summary of the applicant’s work history segmented into categories including, at a minimum, a Summary, Work Experience, and Education.
 You can add additional sections depending on the type of experience one has: Additional Experience, Licensure, Certifications, Affiliations, Languages, etc are all fine considerations.
 Resume run anywhere from one page to two pages long.
 This document serves as a culmination of the applicant’s best self.
 You can’t claim to be detail-oriented and meticulous if you’re serving up a long, winding resume.

 Just how do you write an effective and enticing resume?